 My approach is warm, compassion-focused, intuitive and client-centered.
 I employ somatic, relational, psychodynamic and cognitive strategies in support of your therapeutic goals and needs.
 I bring into the therapy room the deer, for her gentleness and patience; the eagle for her clear and far-reaching vision; the bear for her fierce, maternal protectiveness and the orca for her emotional intelligence, empathy and interconnectedness.

 I hold a Masters of Arts in Somatic Counseling Psychology.
 I am a Licensed Marriage and Family Therapist #115158.
-I work under the auspices of The Center for Mindful Psychotherapy.
 I am a member of the California Association of Marriage and Family Therapists (CAMFT).
-I am also a Reiki Practitioner and Kundalini Yoga Instructor and these modalities inform and enrich my work as a psychotherapist.

 I acknowledge that I do this work on Ohlone land and I ask for guidance from ancestors, my own and those of this land, in working in a way that brings about not only individual healing, but healing for the collective and all beings.